An Axiomatic Analysis of Distributionally Robust Optimization with $q$-Norm Ambiguity Sets for Probability Smoothing: Numerical Experiments

-This section presents numerical examples to validate our theoretical findings.
-We demonstrate (i) the verification of the axioms for $q=2$, and (ii) the effect of the parameter $\varepsilon$ on the optimal solution, illustrating the interpretation as regularized empirical loss minimization.
+This section presents numerical experiments to validate our theoretical findings.
+Specifically, we conduct the following experiments: (i) numerically confirm that the $q$-DRO estimator satisfies the axioms for various values of $q$, (ii) examine the effect of the robustness radius $\varepsilon$ on the optimal solution.
 All experiments are implemented in Python using MOSEK as the conic optimization solver~\citep{Mosek_11}.